Rotating twisted magnetosphere of magnetars: approximate analytical solutions: Approximate analytical solutions

 \section{Approximate analytical solutions}

-For an axisymmetric magnetosphere, the magnetic field may be describe by the poloidal flux function $\Psi$ (which is related to the poloidal magnetic field) and poloidal current $\Phi$ (which is related to the toroidal magnetic field), following the symbol system Chen \& Zhang (2021), in spherical coordinate $(r, \theta, \phi)$, the magnetic field is:
+For an axisymmetric magnetosphere, the magnetic field may be describe by the poloidal flux function $\Psi$ (which is related to the poloidal magnetic field) and poloidal current $\Phi$ (which is related to the toroidal magnetic field), following the symbol system in Chen \& Zhang (2021), in spherical coordinate $(r, \theta, \phi)$, the magnetic field is:

-The force-free condition result in a partial differential for the flux function and current, the so-called ``pulsar equation" (Scharlemann \& Wagoner 1973):
+The force-free condition result in a partial differential equation for the flux and current, the so-called ``pulsar equation" (Scharlemann \& Wagoner 1973):

 where $\Omega$ is the angular velocity of the compact star (assumed to be a constant), $\Phi^\prime \equiv d\Phi/d\Psi$.
-The first line in the above equation is named as the ``non-rotational term", while the second line is named as the ``rotational term" (Chen \& Zhang 2021).
+The first line in the above equation is named as the ``non-rotational term", while the second line is named as the ``rotational term"\footnote{In the closed field line regions, the toroidal field is due to twist of the magnetic field.
+While, in the open field line regions, the current and toroidal field are due to the rotation of the neutron star, see eq.(\ref{eqn_Phi_main}).
+In the following, we are mainly interested in the open field line regions or the last open field line.
+Therefore, the $\Phi^\prime \Phi$ term is grouped into the ``rotational term".} (Chen \& Zhang 2021).
 Actually this pulsar equation finds its application in both pulsars and black holes\footnote{In the black hole case, the angular velocity may not be a constant, e.g., for field lines anchered on the accretion disk.
 The pulsar equation will also contain additional terms which depends on $\Omega^\prime$.} (See Narayan et al. 2007 and references therein.).
 For a nonrotating magnetar $\Omega=0$, as have been considered by some previous works, the pulsar equation reduces to the case of Grad-Shafranov equation (Wolfson 1995; Thompson et al. 2002; Pavan 2009; Tong 2019):

 The pulsar equation and the Grad-Shafranov equation can be solved numerically.
 At the same time, there also exist some approximate analytical solutions.
-These analytical solutions demonstrates the physics involved more easily.
+These analytical solutions demonstrate the physics involved more easily.